 Ask Questions Before You Go

 When you're invited to interview a second time, the chances are good that you are in contention for the position.
 It's appropriate to ask for a copy of the job description to review, as well as to ask about the organization structure and how you will fit in.

 Top 10 Tips for Success in the Second Interview

-3. Be concrete when discussing your qualifications.
-Make sure you have specific examples of how you’ve utilized your strengths to meet challenges and achieve success in past courses, volunteer work, jobs/internships, projects and campus activities.
+- Be concrete when discussing your qualifications.
+Make sure you have specific examples of how you’ve utilized your strengths to meet challenges and achieve success in past courses, volunteer work, jobs/internships, projects, and campus activities.

-4. Be ready for group interviews.
-The natural tendency when interviewed by several people is to focus your delivery on the most approachable or comfortable interviewer.
+- Be ready for group interviews.
+The natural tendency, when interviewed by several people, is to focus your delivery on the most approachable or comfortable interviewer.
 Make sure that you make eye contact with all your interviewers and direct your responses to all members of the interviewing group.
-Each person will have a say in your final evaluation, and some of their assessment will inevitably be influenced by whether you developed a rapport with them.
+Each person will have a say in your final evaluation, and some of their assessments will inevitably be influenced by whether you developed a rapport with them.

 What to Do After the Interview

 Decide if the Job Is Truly a Good Fit for You